+1C-4b.
 Informing Individuals and Families Experiencing Homelessness about Eligibility for Educational Services.

-NOFO Section VII.B.1.d.
+NOFO Section V.B.1.d.

-Describe in the field below written policies and procedures your CoC adopted to inform individuals and families who become homeless of their eligibility for educational services.
+Describe in the field below written policies and procedures your CoC uses to inform individuals and families who become homeless of their eligibility for educational services.

-The CoC developed a policy to ensure that the educational needs of homeless children are met, which requires the Board of Education and Head Start liaisons to collaborate and provide annual reports of the number of homeless children being assisted.
+The CoC has a policy to ensure that the educational needs of homeless children are met, which requires the Board of Education and Head Start liaisons to collaborate and provide annual reports of the number of homeless children being assisted.